-3) Antibiotics are very rarely prescribed in Britain.
-British doctors point to research that shows frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
+4) Antibiotics are rarely prescribed in the UK.
+Doctors point to research that shows frequent use of antibiotics leads to mutation in germs, rendering the antibiotics useless.
 Antibiotics are therefore used to treat severe illness.
 If you use antibiotics regularly, you may wish to bring them with you.